FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: For rule T3.BC.4, what does “the plant is producing drinking water” mean?

 A: When the treatment plant is making water that is being supplied to consumers prior to it entering the distribution zone, it is producing drinking water.
 Water that is diverted to waste streams (and therefore not supplied to consumers) is not required to be compliant.
-Many plants across New Zealand have run-to-waste as a means to mitigate the risk of drinking water being non-compliant.
-The Authority expects all drinking water supplied to consumers is compliant.
+Many plants across New Zealand have run-to-waste as a way to mitigate the risk of drinking water being non-compliant.
+The Authority expects that all drinking water supplied to consumers is compliant.

 Q: The Authority proposed removing the chlorine dioxide option for Bacteria/Virus treatment, why has it been kept?